mrgatto/node-express-ts-aws-starter/README.md

 # Typescript Node.js/Express/AWS SDK Starter

-This is a NodeJS starter project with Express and AWS SDK Client written in TypeScript.
+This is a Node.js Starter Project with Express and AWS SDK Client written in TypeScript.

 ## Getting Started